Processing math: 100%

 The gradient vector is computed on a discrete grid by finite differences method.

-• Gradient vector is written as so called Nabla Operator $\nabla$
+• Gradient vector is written as so called Nabla Operator

-• Gradient = partial derivatives of the continuous scalar function $f(x,y,z)$
+• Gradient = partial derivatives of the continuous scalar function f(x,y,z)

 • Discrete derivatives via finite differences method